The Estate

 To become a winemaker or not?

-Very quickly we realized that we needed professional help at the highest level and a lot of energy!
-The vineyard was tired and the winery needed a thorough rethinking to produce a wine in tune with Biac’s potential and historic reputation.
+We quickly realized that we needed professional help at the highest level and …a lot of energy: the vineyard was tired and the winery needed a thorough rethinking to produce a wine in tune with Biac’s potential and historic reputation.

 During the summer of 2007, we met Christine Sourdes, oenologist to Château Guiraud and Château de Myrat, who was instantly seduced by our Semillons (hopefully a little by us too).
 Thanks to her deep knowledge of the region, Christine was able to steer steadily the first vintage of our Cadillac sweet wine: Secret de Château Biac was born that year.